payeezy/payeezy_direct_API/payeezy_python/README.md

 Payeezy Python SDK is built to make developers life easy to integrate with the Payeezy API (https://developers.payeezy.com) for processing payements with various payment methods.
+For more details of payeezy integration refer https://github.com/payeezy/get_started_with_payeezy/blob/master/README.md.

 Download the SDK, follow instructions to start testing against the sandbox environment with developer credentials.

 Steps to download and run the python code: